8manos/colaborativo/wp-content/plugins/kc-settings/readme.txt

 1. Use standard WordPress plugin installation or upload the `kc-settings` directory to your `wp-content/plugins` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Use the settings builder in Settings &raquo; KC Settings to create a setting or read the documentation (kc-settings-inc/doc/readme.html) on how you can add your options.
+3. Use the settings builder in Settings &raquo; KC Settings to create a setting array or read the documentation (kc-settings-inc/doc/readme.html) on how you can add your options.
+4. For other installation methods (version 2.7.6+), please read the 'Installation' section of the documentation.

 == Frequently Asked Questions ==

 = How do I create my settings? =

+Go to Settings &raquo; KC Settings and create it there.
+You can also export the settings from there.

-Please find the readme.html file inside the plugin directory for the documentation, or [view it online](http://kucrut.github.com/kc-settings/).
+For complete howto, please find the readme.html file inside the plugin directory or [view it online](http://kucrut.github.com/kc-settings/).

 == Screenshots ==